SnappyJumper/Measure-Up/README.md

 * As a user, I want the results to be clear and easy to understand.

-    - Results are printed on the screen in an easy to read format with clear indication of which measurement is which.
+    - Results are printed on the screen in an easy-to-read format with a clear indication of which measurement is which.

-    - The history table displays all its data in a nice easy to read table.
+    - The history table displays all its data in a nice easy-to-read table.

 * As a user, I want the website to save a history of what I have converted.

-    - The site saves your previous conversions to a convienient table.
+    - The site saves your previous conversions to a convenient table.

 * As a user, I want to be able to access this tool on different devices.